x-cmd/x-cmd/.github/ISSUE_TEMPLATE/install-recommendation.md

 ---
-name: PKG recommendation
+name: INSTALL recommendation
-about: Recommend an PKG to make X-CMDER more powerful
+about: Recommend an INSTALL recipe to make X-CMDER more powerful.
+Usually It will take us 1-5 days to review, and test.
+To see all install recipes avaiable please visit https://x-cmd.com/install.
+Thank you.
 title: "[INSTALL] <name of recipe, like openssh, tmux>"
-labels: ''
+labels: install
 assignees: edwinjhlee

 ---